Hank Sauer: 1952 MVP

+Sauer was named to the NL All-Star Team for the second and final time in 1952.
 One of the highlights of Sauer's tenure in Chicago occurred during the 1952 Major League Baseball All-Star Game, played July 8 at Shibe Park, Philadelphia.
-Starting in left field for the National League, Sauer came to bat in the fourth inning with the NL trailing 2–1 and Stan Musial on first base.
-Facing eventual Hall of Famer Bob Lemon, Sauer belted a two-run homer to give his team the lead.
-When the game was called due to rain after it had completed the mandatory five innings, the NL was awarded the 3–2 victory and Sauer's homer stood as the winning blow.
+Starting in left field for the National League and batting cleanup, Sauer came to bat in the fourth inning with the NL trailing 2–1 and Stan Musial on first base.
+Facing eventual Hall of Famer Bob Lemon, Sauer hit a long two-run homer to give his team the lead.
+When the game was called due to rain after it had completed the mandatory five innings, the NL was awarded the 3–2 victory and Sauer's home run stood as the winning blow.
+Sauer once called his home run against Lemon his greatest thrill.